adriangibbons/php-fit-file-analysis/README.md

 A couple of choices here:

-**The more modern way**
-Include the package *adriangibbons/php-fit-file-analysis* in a composer.json file e.g.
+**The more modern way: **Add the package *adriangibbons/php-fit-file-analysis* in a composer.json file:
 ```JSON
 {
     "require": {